ibmverse/verse-developer/_reference/reference.md

 ## Introduction to IBM Verse Extensibility

-Verse Extensibility allows you to integrate your own web applications with IBM Verse.
-This is achieved by registering your application with Verse, your application can declare one or more extensions which will enhance Verse with some new functionality.
-An example of an extension point that Verse supports are action extensions.
+Verse Extensibility allows you to integrate your own web applications with IBM Verse, by registering your application with it.
+Your application can declare one or more extensions which will enhance Verse with some new functionality.

+For example, one of the extension points that Verse supports is action extensions.
 An action extension is typically displayed as a button or link in the Verse User Interface (UI) which when clicked triggers some logic in your application.

-An extension can declare it requires specific data from Verse and when it is activated Verse will send it that data e.g. if you add a link to a Verse business card your extension can be configured to receive the email address of the person when the link is clicked.
+An extension can declare that it requires specific data from Verse and when the extension is activated Verse will send this data to it.
+For example, if you add a link to a Verse business card your extension can be configured to receive the email address of the person when the link is clicked.

 ## Extensibility Concepts
-This section introduces extensibility concepts and terminology that is used throughout this document.
+This section introduces extensibility concepts and terminology which is used throughout this document.

-* Application: A third party web application which contributes new functionality to IBM Verse.
+* Application: A third-party web application which contributes new functionality to IBM Verse.
-  This application can contribute one or more new features to different parts of the IBM Verse user interface.
+  An application can contribute one or more new features to different parts of the IBM Verse UI.
   The URL of the application is registered with Verse and the application will be opened in a separate window.
-  The application will have access to Verse data through cross document messaging or URL query string parameters.
+  The application will have access to Verse data through cross-document messaging or URL query string parameters.

-* Extension: A feature which is contributed to a specific part of iBM Verse e.g. an action extension contributes a button or link to the Verse user interface which when clicked opens a new browser window containing a third party web application.
+* Extension: A feature contributes to a specific part of IBM Verse.
+For example, an action extension that adds a button or link to the Verse UI which when clicked will open a new browser window containing a third-party web application.

-* Applications.json: This file will contain the details of your application, where in the Verse UI your extensions will appear and other details such as how your application will communicate with Verse.
-See the applications.json [section](#registering-an-application-in-ibm-verse) for more information.
+* `applications.json`: This file contains the details of your application: where in the Verse UI your extension(s) will appear, how your application communicates with Verse, etc. See the `applications.json` [section](#registering-an-application-in-ibm-verse) for more information.

 ## Verse Action Extensions
-Verse supports extensions in various places in the Verse UI.
-For example, the mail compose view, the mail read view and the business card.
+Verse supports action extensions in various places in the Verse UI: the mail compose view, the mail read view and the business card, etc.
-The "mail.compose" action extension will add an additional action to the more actions button when composing a mail.
+The `mail.compose` action extension adds an additional action to the `more actions` button when composing a mail.
-When an extension is clicked, they will open your application in a new window and Verse will send the relevant information to your application.
+When an extension is clicked, Verse opens your application in a new window and sends the requested information to it.
-For example if you add a mail.read action extension Verse will send information such as the mail subject, body, recipients, date etc.
-See [here](#action-extensions) for the full reference of extensions points.
+For example, if you add a `mail.read` action extension Verse will send the extension the mail subject, body, recipients, date etc. See [here](#action-extensions) for the full reference of action extensions.

 ## Registering an Application in IBM Verse
-To add an extension to Verse, you need to register your extension using the IBM App registry.
+To add an application to Verse, you need to register it using the IBM App Registry.
 For development purposes you can use the [IBM Verse Developer Extension for Google Chrome](../tutorials/tutorial_verse_developer.html).

 ### Your Application
-You will need to provide the URL to your application.
-This URL will be loaded in a new window once an action extension is clicked in the Verse UI.
+You will need to provide Verse with the URL to your application.
+Once an action extension is clicked in the Verse UI, the URL will be loaded in a new window.
-The page that is loaded will need to have some Javascript that listens for a window message event.
-This message event will contain a context object.
+The page that is loaded needs some Javascript to listen for a window message event which contains a context object.
+This object has information from Verse for your extension as specified in the `applications.json` file.

-This context object will contain the relevant information from Verse for your extension.
-When using the Chrome extension you will need to add the URL of your application and the extension actions to the applications.json file.
-The Chrome extension will use the extension definitions from the applications.json file and register them with Verse.
+When using the Chrome extension you will need to add the URL of your application and the action extension(s) to the `applications.json` file.
+The Chrome extension will use the extension definitions from this file and register them with Verse.

-### File structure of applications.json
+### File structure of `applications.json`

-The applications.json file contains a list of Application definitions in JSON format
+The `applications.json` file contains a list of Application definitions in JSON format
 ```
 [
   {